livan2r/carbon-field-choices/README.md

 Adds a `Choices` field type to Carbon Fields.

-todo: Add more documentation here.
+TODO: Add more information here.